YugForge/YugForge.github.io/docs/tutorial/Scripting.md

 ## Introduction

 Scripting in Yug Forge adds a powerful layer of interactivity and customization to your projects.
-In this documentation, we'll explore scripting in two popular languages, Java and Python, within the Yug Forge environment.
+In this documentation, we'll explore scripting in two popular languages, Javascript and Python, within the Yug Forge environment.

 ## Table of Contents